The authentic way to run a marathon is barefoot, i.e. like the ancient Greeks.

 Pheidippides’s example should inspire not only runners, but every one of us, and this article will hopefully help some people think again, get rid of stereotypes and act accordingly to stay fit, healthy and happy.

 Postscript: I’d not recommend the Authentic Marathon for barefoot beginners.
-Some shod runners may not understand why.
+Shod runners may not understand why.
 Barefoot means, of course, naked feet, since there are not such things as “barefoot shoes.”